Add more protein to your snack with these yummy Fudgy Chocolate Protein Bites! They are gluten free, dairy free, peanut free, and paleo

 The macronutrient profile for these brownie protein bites are pretty well balanced: they are moderate in protein, carbs, and sugar, and lower in fat, so they are great for replenishing protein and glycogen after tough workouts!

-How to make protein bites with collagen powder
+How to make chocolate protein bites with collagen powder

 If you’re used to making recipes with other kinds of dairy free protein powders (like rice protein, pea protein, hemp protein, etc.), collagen protein powder is a little bit different.